 Remedial education is considered a waste of money for both the state and the individuals paying for higher education.
-Remedial courses cover material that should be covered in high school.
+Remedial courses cover material that should be learned in high school.
 Remedial classes cost students tuition and fees but do not produce credits that count toward graduation.
-By avoiding remedial courses, students are able to complete college work in a more timely fashion and at less cost.
+By avoiding remedial courses, students can complete college work more quickly and at less cost.

-Since 2012, Alabama has pursued multiple strategies to improve K-12 education and to produce high school graduates who are better prepared for college and career.
+Since 2012, Alabama has pursued multiple strategies to improve K-12 education and produce high school graduates better prepared for college and careers.